-Google accused of monopoly abuse in landmark U.S. antitrust case
+Google Accused of Abusing Monopoly Power in Landmark U.S. Case

 Barr had championed the Google case by giving it a high priority and assigning his No. 2 to oversee it.
 Yet as his department filed the long-awaited lawsuit in federal court, Barr was off preparing to speak on law and order in Marco Island, Florida.
 Barr has taken a low profile since President Donald Trump, starting about two weeks ago, began pushing him to prosecute his political enemies.
 On Tuesday, Trump demanded that Barr investigate Hunter Biden.

-The complaint is the first phase of what is shaping up to be a multi-pronged attack against Google.
-Texas Attorney General Ken Paxton is preparing a complaint against the company over its conduct in the digital-advertising market, where it controls much of the technology used by advertisers and publishers to buy and sell display ads across the web.
-Another group of state attorneys general are conducting a separate investigation into Google’s search business, including allegations that it violated antitrust laws by favoring its own specialized search services over offerings from rivals like Yelp Inc.
+In addition to the case being developed by Texas, another group of state attorneys general are conducting a separate investigation into Google’s search business, including allegations that it violated antitrust laws by favoring its own specialized search services over offerings from rivals like Yelp Inc.

 The Google cases could be followed by a Federal Trade Commission case later this year against Facebook Inc. joined by state attorneys general.
 In Congress, Representative David Cicilline intends to push legislation to curb the dominance of tech giants following findings of an investigation that Google, Facebook, Apple Inc., and Amazon.com Inc. abused their power as gatekeepers in the digital economy.